sairammohandass/DirtyDog-NFT-Solana/README.md

 # Testing

-Now it's time to test our newly deployed collection using our Minting DApp on Vercel.

 First get our devnet Solana (SOL) using Solana CLI and with our Phantom wallet address.

-> You can only request a maximum of 2 SOL at a time.

 ```sh
 # shell